top of page

-If you're on a phone or computer all day, this wrist stretch can help.
+If you work from home on a phone or computer all day, this wrist stretch can help.

 The base of my thumbs used to ache and creak during the day.
 I’d wake up in the middle of the night with no feeling in some of my fingers and when I repositioned my hands, I’d feel the rush of pins and needles.
 Then my hands and forearms would feel as heavy as lead.